DhiWise/dhiwise-document/docs/flutter/show-alert.md

 Now, go to the widget or view component you want to add an alert to, and `onClick` property, choose `Show alert` which will take you to the show alert setup screen.

 #### **Step 3:**
-Add input for `Which type of alert do you want to setup?` select a type from the below;
+Add input for `Please choose the type of alert you want to integrate` select a type from the below;
 <table className="table-key">
   <tbody>
     <tr>